Edible Gardening Blog for Melbourne Based Gardeners

 Soil conditioners for vegetable gardens Melbourne 9

-Our “grow trials” are proving very popular with local gardeners.
-In the past, we have trialled different potting mixes and also different chemical and liquid fertilizers.
-This summer we have trialled some different soil conditioners available to all of our gardeners.
-We focussed on options that are relatively easy to […]
+My “grow trials” are proving very popular with local gardeners.
+In the past, I have trialled different potting mixes and also different chemical and liquid fertilisers.
+This summer I have trialled some different soil conditioners available to all of our gardeners.
+I focussed on options that are relatively easy to […]

 Plant Soil Conditioner Trial